Hippos in Lake Awassa

 The boat again slows down to a gradual halt as a line of traditional fishing ships bop in the waves, weighed down by the morning’s catch.
 The fishing market has been in use for centuries, and visiting it on land offers an authentic perspective on how the locals live.

-Passing by the pungent smell of fish drifts over on the gentle breeze, only leaving as the boat once again ventures onwards towards its final stop - a disused watering hole now occupied by a band of abandoned and wild horses.
+Passing by, the pungent smell of fish drifts over on the gentle breeze, only leaving as the boat once again ventures onwards towards its final stop - a disused watering hole now occupied by a band of abandoned and wild horses.

-Horse Watering Hole
+Horse Watering Hole & Colobus Monkeys

-As the boat closes in on the land, a heard of horses mount their hind legs, and gallop towards the relative safety of the tree line, a scene straight out of an Eastwood western.
+As the boat closes in on the land, a herd of horses mount their hind legs, and gallop towards the relative safety of the tree line, a scene straight out of an Eastwood western.

-Others sensing no danger, remain as the majestic pacers bask in the warm sun.
+Others - sensing no danger - remain as the majestic pacers bask in the warm sun.

 Although some of these horses are wild, many have been left here after retirement, enjoying their final years in relative freedom.